As always, thank you for supporting The Cutting Room Floor on Patreon!

 HAL Room

-At the end of the first room in Stage 2 of Vegetable Valley is the name "HAL" in the form of many Star Blocks; however, it is inaccessible due to the Warp Star beforehand that forces the camera to stop going to the right.
+At the end of the first room in Stage 2 of Vegetable Valley is the name "HAL" in the form of many Star Blocks; however, it is inaccessible due to the Warp Star beforehand which forces the camera to stop going to the right.
 However, if you manage to overload the game's sprite memory (e.g., by throwing Cutters while several enemies are present) as the Warp Star scrolls into view, it will fail to load, allowing you to see the HAL blocks.
 This room can also be accessed by unloading the Warp Star by walking away from it to the point where it is offscreen repeatedly.

 Oddly, a Broom Hatter is present on the "L".
 There is also a door just off the top of the screen that leads to the next area, though it cannot be reached normally.
 This is due to the way Warp Stars work; a regular exit representing the Warp Star's destination must be placed within the level, though these are typically not visible.